kitsudaiki/SakuraTree/README.md

 ### build programm

 In all of my repositories you will find a `build.sh`.
 You only have to run this script.
-It doesn't required sudo, because you have to install required tool via apt, for example, by yourself.
-But if other projects from me are required, it download them from github and build them in the correct version too.
-This script is also use by the ci-pipeline, so its tested with every commit.
+It doesn't require sudo, because you have to install the required tools manually beforehand, for example via apt.
+But if other projects of mine are required, it downloads them from GitHub and builds them in the correct version too.
+This script is also used by the CI pipeline, so it's tested with every commit.

 Before running the build-script: